survivejs/react-book/manuscript/10_authoring_libraries.md

 ## Library Formats

 I output my React component in various formats at my boilerplate.
 I generate a version that's convenient to consume from Node.js by processing my component code through Babel.
-That will convert ES6 etc. goodies to a format which is possible to consume from vanilla Node.js.
+That will convert ES6 and other goodies to a format which is possible to consume from vanilla Node.js.
 This allows the user to refer to some specific module within the whole if needed.

 In addition, I generate so called *distribution bundles*: `.js` and `.min.js`.
 There's a sourcemap (`.map`) for both.
 That is useful for debugging.
 It is possible to consume these bundles standalone.
 They come with an [UMD](https://github.com/umdjs/umd) wrapper.